Zuzeum Art Centre is the home of the Zuzāns Collection. It is the largest private collection of Latvian art in the

 A growing collection of Russian nonconformist art and contemporary international painting and sculpture marks a new direction in the development of the collection.
 The idea behind this expansion is to place Latvian art within a wider context and to engage in active dialogue with the international art community.

-Dina and Jānis Zuzāns, the founders of the Zuzāns Collection and Zuzeum, have been supporting art for two decades, providing funds for the representation of Latvian art abroad, national participation at the Venice Biennale, art and music festivals, and art publishing.
+Jānis Zuzāns, the founder of the Zuzāns Collection and Zuzeum, have been supporting art for two decades, providing funds for the representation of Latvian art abroad, national participation at the Venice Biennale, art and music festivals, and art publishing.
 As an art expert, Jānis Zuzāns is a prominent part of the Latvian art scene.
 He’s also a member of Tate’s Russia and Eastern Europe Acquisitions Committee.

 Zuzeum, a new space for art in Riga and home of the Zuzāns Collection

 Zuzeum, a new space for art in Riga and the home of the Zuzāns Collection, opened its doors to the public on 10th of September 2020.

-Founded in 2017 by Dina and Jānis Zuzāns, prominent collectors of Latvian, Russian, and international art, Zuzeum is a new addition to the arts infrastructure of the Baltic Sea region, providing a unique space for debate and cultural exchange, and public access to the growing Zuzāns Collection.
+Founded in 2017 by Jānis Zuzāns, prominent collector of Latvian, Russian, and international art, Zuzeum is a new addition to the arts infrastructure of the Baltic Sea region, providing a unique space for debate and cultural exchange, and public access to the growing Zuzāns Collection.